Pir Gee

 1. Preparation – Set the foundation: define your team, communication channels, incident types, and toolkits.
 Conduct training and regular drills.

 2. Identification – Detect anomalies through monitoring tools, alerts, and threat intelligence.
-Quickly assess whether a real threat is occurring.
+Quickly assess whether a real threat containment.

 3. Containment – Short-term: isolate affected systems to prevent spread.
 Long-term: apply segmentation and policy changes to reinforce security.